ant512/gobble/README.md

  - Works on any platform that Go can build for.
  - Does not require a database.
  - Syntax highlighting via Rainbow.
+ - Comment spam detection via Akismet.
+ - Markdown commenting via EpicEditor.
  - Easy to install.
  - Fast.
- - Python 3 script to convert from a WordPress export to Gobble format.
+ - Python 3 script to convert from an XML WordPress export to Gobble format.
  - Configurable via JSON file.
  - Posts are stored on the file system.
  - Posts and comments are written in Markdown.
- - Simple search.
+ - Search.
  - Archives list.
  - Paging.
  - Tagging.
  - RSS feed.
+ - Simple re-theming.

 Writing Posts